Particular/docs.particular.net/nservicebus/upgrades/nhibernate-timeouts-index.md

 - https://github.com/Particular/NServiceBus.NHibernate/issues/252

 This issue causes performance degradation if the table contains a large number of rows.
-Inserts and queries are inefficient due to the incorrect order of columns.
+Inserts and queries are inefficient due to the incorrect order of columns in the index.
 This results in unnecessary locking which limits the processing throughput of timeouts.

 ## Compatibility